eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Ability to perform comprehensive literature reviews and provide critical feedback on state-of-the-art solutions and how they may fit to different operating constraints
 	- Experience with a number of ML techniques and frameworks, e.g. data discretization, normalization, sampling, linear regression, decision trees, SVMs, deep neural networks, bandits, reinforcement learning, etc.
 	- Familiarity with one or more DL software frameworks such as Tensorflow, PyTorch.
++ Machine Learning Engineer - Community Notes
+	- Are you prepared to join the X team and help build the ultimate real-time information-sharing app, revolutionizing how people connect?
+At X, we're on a mission to become a trusted global digital public square, committed to minimal censorship within legal boundaries.
+Our goal is to empower every user to freely create and share ideas, fostering open public discourse without barriers.
+Join us in shaping this thrilling journey where your contribution will be invaluable to our success!
+	- Location: San Francisco, San Jose, Seattle, Los Angeles, New York City
+	- Base Salary Range: $127,000 to $297,000 USD
+	- X serves our community of users and customers by working tirelessly to preserve free expression and choice, create limitless interactivity, and create a marketplace that enables the economic success of all its participants.
+	- We are the Community Notes team — empowering the people to keep each other better informed, with a fully open source algorithm and data.
+Community Notes is constantly advancing the state-of-the-art in improving the quality of information on the internet and we employ an experimental, fast-moving, iterative approach to find product solutions that work for people of all different points of view.
+	- Design and build improvements to our unique machine learning algorithm that improve Community Notes’ helpfulness, accuracy, scale, speed, and manipulation resistance
+	- Work in public: contribute to our open source code base, supporting external researchers and people working with our public data .
+For (example).
+	- ***Build efficient, scalable internal production machine learning systems and infrastructure***
+	- Contribute to the entire product via ***tight cross-functional collaborations with product/eng/etc***
+	- Experience ***developing and shipping high-impact ML solutions end-to-end: from getting your hands dirty creating training data pipelines, to developing novel model architectures, to deploying to production at scale reliably***
+	- Demonstrated ability to work with real-world data to extract insights, inform product roadmap and develop guiding metrics in situations that lack cut-and-dry evaluation criteria
+	- Familiarity with one or more deep learning software frameworks, e.g. PyTorch
+	- ***Enjoy working in a 0-to-1 space with no known machine learning or product solutions***, and trailblazing to build novel solutions that work
+	- Love doing whatever work is needed to get things done, enabling rapid iteration on the product
+	- Join our small and fast-paced team and empower the people to keep each other better informed.
+	- If you thrive in a dynamic, high-growth tech environment and relish the opportunity to collaborate with passionate, driven over-achievers, your career with us here at X will be both exhilarating and fulfilling!
++ Machine Learning Platform Engineer
+	- Are you prepared to join the X team and help build the ultimate real-time information-sharing app, revolutionizing how people connect?
+At X, we're on a mission to become a trusted global digital public square, committed to minimal censorship within legal boundaries.
+Our goal is to empower every user to freely create and share ideas, fostering open public discourse without barriers.
+Join us in shaping this thrilling journey where your contribution will be invaluable to our success!
+	- Base Salary Range: $127,000 USD - $297,000 USD
+	- At X, we’re pioneering the frontier of technology with our innovative Everything App.
+Our mission is to revolutionize how people connect, share ideas, and engage in meaningful conversations.
+We champion freedom of speech and strive to create a platform that embraces diverse perspectives.
+Our commitment is to foster open dialogue and empower individuals to express themselves freely.
+	- Writing code rather than documents
+	- Shipping products rather than talking about roadmaps
+	- Big features rather than changing button colors
+	- If this sounds like you, let’s talk.
+	- Build large-scale distributed machine learning systems which are scalable, performant, efficient and reliable.
+	- Design and evaluate novel approaches for handling high-volume real-time data streams in a machine learning environment.
+	- Participant in design and code reviews, team processes, and technical decisions.
+	- Work on ***ML frameworks such as Pytorch, Tensorflow, and/or feature management and vector databases such as Qdrant***.
+	- Learn new machine learning, deep learning, and/or natural language processing techniques for a variety of modeling and relevance problems involving users, their tweets, their interests, twitter ads, and relationships among entities.
+	- Conduct online A/B testing, interpret and understand algorithm performance
+	- Shape the future of development of Machine Learning Platform at X.
+	- We're looking for exceptional engineers who are passionate about our mission and have a strong desire to make a meaningful impact.
+The ideal candidate will have:
+		* Bachelor, Master, Post-graduate or PhD in computer science, computing engineering, machine learning, information retrieval, recommendation systems, natural language processing, statistics, math, engineering, operations research, or other quantitative discipline; or equivalent work experience
+		* 2+ years of industry experience working with high traffic or large ML production environments, distributed systems, backend infrastructure, recommender systems and/or deep learning applications
+		* 2+ years experience with ML problems and platform tools either through first-hand modeling or close collaboration with modeling engineers or data scientists
+		* Programming experience in Python, Rust or C / C++ or Java.
+		* You are comfortable with Linux systems.
+		* You have worked with ***Vector databases, GPU / CUDA programming***.
+	- At X, our small but fast-paced team values innovation, creativity, and a strong commitment to our mission.
+As a Senior/Staff ML Platform Engineer, you'll have the opportunity to make a significant impact on the future of X and our aspiration to build the Everything App.
+	- If you're an exceptional engineer who shares our passion for freedom of speech, we'd love to hear from you.
+	- If you thrive in a dynamic, high-growth tech environment and relish the opportunity to collaborate with passionate, driven over-achievers, your career with us here at X will be both exhilarating and fulfilling!

 + ML Infrastructure Engineer
 	- Location: San Francisco or New York
 	- Base Salary Range: $127,000 USD - $297,000 USD